-In this report, and for the first time, the number of bird species recorded in the Otago Region since human arrival were identified and collated systematically.
+In this report, the number of bird species recorded in the Otago Region since human arrival were identified and collated systematically.
 A panel of experts then applied a consistent framework to assign the conservation status, trends, and qualifiers to these taxa.
 These findings highlighted in Otago a high number of Regionally Threatened, Regionally At Risk, Regionally Data Deficient, and Regionally Non-resident Natives.